mendix/docs/content/en/docs/catalog/manage/curate.md

 ## 1 Introduction

-Owners of data sources, Curators, and Mendix Admins can curate registered assets.
+Curators, owners of data sources, and Mendix Admins can curate registered assets.
 Curation in the Catalog is the process of enriching the metadata and providing further information about the exposed data sources, datasets and attributes, and deleting irrelevant or outdated data sources.
 You can add custom application icons, Catalog-specific descriptions, and tags to supplement the registered metadata.
 Curate functions in the Catalog include setting the [Discoverability](#discoverability) of data sources, indicating whether the data source is [validated](#validated), and specifying the [Business and Technical Owners](#custom-owner).

 Users who can curate assets in the Catalog are as follows:

-* Owners of a registered service – can curate their own services which include those that have been set to non-**Discoverable**
+* Owners of a registered service – can curate their own services which include those that have been set to **Not discoverable**
 * [Curators](/catalog/manage/user-roles/#curator) and [Mendix Admins](/catalog/manage/user-roles/#admin) – can curate and find all registered assets in the Catalog

-Owners and Curators can also get an overview of the registered assets they own and curate from the [Curate](#curatelist) tab in Data Hub.
+Owners and Curators can also get an overview of the registered assets they own and curate from the [Curate](#curatelist) page in the Catalog.

 {{% alert color="info" %}}
 Information that is added or changed during curation is stored in the Catalog for that item.
 It will not be added to the OData service contract or metadata files or affect any of the values in the metadata files associated with the service or the data associated with the exposed datasets.